Kahn/freetel/mini-asterisk-gui/README.txt

 quirks).
 The shell script has been coded so that it runs OK on the IP0X, which is upwards compatable to x86.

+You can customise Mini Asterisk by adding your own banner to in banner.html.

 [[install]]
 Installation
 ------------